-If you want to have a successful car detailing business, it’s important to know the landscape of your industry.
+If you want to have a successful auto detailing business, it’s important to know the landscape of your industry.
 You can start by researching the competition and considering potential opportunities to enter different markets.
-In this article, our aim is to present you with a picture of the detailing industry around the country.
-We do this by putting together data that shows the number of car detailing businesses in different cities and states.
+In this article, our aim is to present you with a picture of the detailing industry around the country through auto detailing market research.
+We put together data that shows the number of auto detailing businesses in different cities and states.

 To compile this data, we pinpointed and focused on the 5 biggest cities in every state around the country.
 We used Yelp to find the number of car detailing businesses in each of those cities.
 Based on the number of detailing business and the population of each city, we assigned density scores to cities and states.

 A “concentration” or “density” score in this report is the relative number of businesses per person in a given place.
 A low density score means there are fewer detailing businesses in relation to the population of the area.
 Areas with low density of detailing businesses could be good opportunities to enter the market due to low competition.
 However, it could mean that demand is low for detailing services in the area.
 Likewise, areas with a high density score could be more competitive and more difficult for new players to enter.
 However, it could also mean that demand is greater for detailing services in high density areas.